•The record of eukaryotes of increasing complexity starts ~ 1.6 ga.

-Life cycle not well studied, however like other chromalveolates, they alternate between haploid and diploid phases.
-They are distinctive, however in that they can reproduce asexually through mitosis during either life stage.
+Life cycle not well studied, but alternate between haploid and diploid phases, and can reproduce asexually through mitosis during either life stage.
 Different coccolith morphs may be secreted by the same species depending on life stage.

 - Chalk is limestone made of coccoliths.
 Hence "Cretaceous" - the age of chalk, from Latin "creta" - "chalk."

 - Environmental sensitivity makes some taxa good paleoenvironmental indicators.
 Some ecological opportunist coccolithophorids mark intervals of global environmental stress.